AnkeNiedermaier/design-modeling-tools-public/README.md

 > In contrast to the listed objects types the PythonPart **ProjectOnPlane** only supports the projection of curves, to project 3D bodies the PythonPart **DrawBodyOnPlane** has to be used!

 The selection as such can be executed as usual in Allplan in klicking on a single objects or enter an activation area.
 As far as they meet the selection filter criteria, all objects inside the area will be taken into account.\
-Similar to the plane definition, the object selection can also be modified aftwerwards with the button **New selection** in the palette.
+Similar to the plane definition, the object selection can also be modified aftwerwards with the button **new selection** in the palette.

 ## Formating
 Once the selection is finished, also the still missing sections for the execution will be shown.
 Here the formating (pen, color, layer, ...) can be determined